paulsalinas/Fleks/README.md

 8. Quick and Nimbe for some unit tests

 ## Build, Run, and Use
-1. pod install
-2. open Fleks.xcworkspace
+1. open Fleks.xcworkspace
-3. Play in XCode
+2. Play in XCode
-4. login with your Facebook account
+3. login with your Facebook account

 ## Tests
 Test were made using Quick and Nimble.
 Run tests in test navigator.